qsmy41/tinystm/README.md

 Notes
 -----
+N.B.
 The following notes may *not* be applicable for flavors other than `wbetl`.
 * `atomic_load_acquire(lock)` only get the reference of the lock.
   It does not *lock* or *own* the lock.
 * `likely()` and `unlikely()` functions are to provide compiler with branch